 The Montgomery Theatre was built for O.T.
-Crawford in 1911, and later taken over by Harry Koplar.
-In 1937 the Montgomery Theatre was renamed the Hi-Way Theatre.
+Crawford, opening in May 1911, and later taken over by Harry Koplar.
+The Montgomery Theatre was renamed the Hi-Way Theatre on September 18, 1937.

 Built in Spanish Renaissance style, the front was rather striking with two columns that rose from each end of the marquee.
 The Hi-Way Theatre had a small balcony and the restrooms were located in a foyer in the rear of the balcony.
 One of the things that was notable about the Hi-Way Theatre was its hand dipped ice cream.
 It has a rather large concession area for a small theatre.

 In the auditorim the walls were lined with a red material with scone lighting three to each side of the auditorium.
 It also had a small stage in front that was used by some of the local schools for performances.
 When the Hi-Way Theatre closed in 1961, admission was 50 cents for adults and 15 cents for children.

 Just login to your account and subscribe to this theater